oficialjosecandido/places/README.md

 # places
-Get nearby business using Google Maps API
+Get nearby business using Google Maps API and store the data into a JSON file